RuoyuDeng/GoBabbyApp/README.md

 ## What did I do?

-- Design and draw ER diagram from plain text requirements.
+- First,I design and draw ER diagram from plain text requirements.
 Since it is a class project, I will not post the actual requirements here.
-- Construct some tables to store the relations and entities in ER diagram with DB2 database system.
+- Then, I construct some tables with SQL to store the relations and entities in ER diagram with DB2 database system. (see `create-load-drop_tables_code` for details)
-- Implement a light-weight, command-line program that retrieves information from the database.
+- Lastly, I implement a light-weight, command-line program that retrieves information from the database.